gfxdisp/omni-csf/README.md

-# Spatio-chromatic contrast sensitivity function for any any colour direction.
+# Spatio-chromatic contrast sensitivity function for any colour direction.

 This repository contains Matlab code for the spatio-chromatic contrast sensitivity function (SC-CSF), which predicts the smallest contrast that is visible to an average human observer.